Alfresco/docs-alfresco/sap-cloud/latest/config/genericxchange.md

 ## Job Approach {#gx_job}

-> **Note:** You must set a exclusion criterion in the mandatory `query` property of the configuration JSON.
+> **Note:** You must set a exclusion criterion in the mandatory `query` of the [`filter` property](#gx_prop_filter) of the JSON.
 To set a flag after the SAP function module has successfully processed the document, use the `success` property.
 The `success` property can set any property to an arbitrary value at the Alfresco document.
 Then, use this property value for the exclusion criterion in the `query`.
 If there is no exclusion criterion set, the document(s) will be picked up again in the next Job execution, and again, and again...

 ## Mapping
 The mapping between the settings part in the ```alfresco-global.properties``` (Refer to the [Basic Configuration](#gx_basic)) and the related JSON file uploaded to Content Services is done via filename of the JSON file and is different for OData and RFC/SNC usage.